This article may contain links from our affiliate partners. Please read how we make money!

 The main worry many chefs have with anodized aluminum pots and nonstick skillets is that they might be prone to leaching aluminum oxide when scratched.
 This can be toxic in high doses, which is why you mustn’t scratch the surface of aluminum cookware when cooking.

-This is why I scored an 8/10 for safety.
-They are perfectly safe as long as they don’t get scratched too much.
 Thankfully, your typical anodized aluminum coating used today will not leach significant amounts of aluminum, making it a safe and effective option in most kitchens.
 In my opinion, hard anodized pans are safe to use.

 Pros: